Should You Visit Avignon? Here Are 10 Beautiful Reasons

 swipe the 360° image below to see more views

-Tour Philippe le Bel (tower) and Fort Saint André can be spotted from Jardin des Doms.
-They are Avignon’s other fortifications located on the other side of the Rhone river.
+From Jardin des Doms, you can spot the Tour Philippe le Bel and Fort Saint André, two of Avignon’s other fortifications located across the Rhone river.

 Avignon France, Jardin des Doms View Point, Reason to visit Avignon